 Mr. Wink provides regular commentary on regulatory initiatives and rule-making proposals on behalf of clients and trade associations.
 He has frequently obtained no-action relief and interpretive guidance on behalf of clients from various regulatory bodies, including the Securities and Exchange Commission and FINRA.

-Mr. Wink is a former member of various securities industry committees, including the Securities Industry and Financial Markets Association’s Federal Regulation Committee, the New York Stock Exchange's Compliance Advisory Committee, and was Chair of the Bond Market Association's Municipal Legal Advisory Committee.
+Mr. Wink is the Vice Chair of the ABA’s subcommittee on Trading and Markets and is a former member of various securities industry committees, including the Securities Industry and Financial Markets Association’s Federal Regulation Committee, the New York Stock Exchange’s Compliance Advisory Committee, and was Chair of the Bond Market Association’s Municipal Legal Advisory Committee.
 Mr. Wink is a regular speaker at securities industry conferences.

 Mr. Wink spent nine years in-house as executive managing director and general counsel of First Albany Companies Inc., a full-service investment bank, merchant bank, and investment advisor.
 He began his career at another leading law firm after serving as a law clerk to Judge George E. MacKinnon of the US Court of Appeals for the D.C.
 Circuit.